plausible/docs/docs/stats-api.md

 }
 ```

-:::note
+:::tip Want to monitor the status of our API?
-You can use GET https://plausible.io/api/health endpoint to monitor the status of our API
+You can use GET https://plausible.io/api/health endpoint to do so
 :::